 INSTRUCTIONS TO STAFF:

-The auditor should find in the case record verification, date stamped, that supports the applicant’s claim to receiving SSI/DI, proof of receipt of payment, any printout from SSA concerning benefits, SDX/BEN screen printout, or benefits statement from SSA.
+The auditor should find in the case record verification, date stamped, that supports the applicant’s claim to receiving SSI/DI, proof of receipt of payment, any printout from SSA concerning benefits, SDX (SSI) /BENDEX (SSDI) screen printout, or benefits statement from SSA.
 Appropriate documentation means what is required by current policy.
 This documentation should be obtained in a timely manner that meets current administrative directives.
-They type of Social Security the applicant is receiving must be verified.
+The type of Social Security the applicant is receiving must be verified.
 (5.18.2010)

 20. Eligibility determination was made within 60 days of the individual's application?
 361.41 (b) (1) (i); 612:10.7.24.2 (b)